 ASEM sets up Asia-Europe Foundation (ASEF) in order to foster ASEM public awareness and visibility.
-Established on 15 February 1997 in the Ministerial Declaration of the 1st ASEM Foreign Minister Meeting (FMM1), ASEF is aimed at promoting understanding, strengthening relationships and facilitating cooperation among the people, institutions and organizations of Asia and Europe.
+It was established on 15 February 1997 in the Ministerial Declaration of the 1st ASEM Foreign Minister Meeting (FMM1).
+Moreover, it is the only permanent institution of ASEM.
+ASEF aims to promote cultural understanding, strengthen relationships as well as facilitate cooperation among the people, institutions and organizations between Asia and Europe.
 ASEF receives financial contribution from all members annually on the voluntary basis.

 For further information on ASEF, please visit www.asef.org